UBC-MDS/programming-in-python-for-data-science/chapters/module2.md

 Tasks:

 - Create a new column named `total_special` that is the sum of column `sp_attack` and `sp_defense`.
-- Save it, overwriting the dataframe named `pokemon`
+- Save it, overwriting the dataframe named `pokemon`.
 - Display the first 5 rows of the dataframe.